Étretat: Notable people

 Jacques Offenbach had a villa there called “Villa d'Orphée”, named after his operetta, Orpheus in the Underworld.

 In popular media

-Much of the filming for the fifth episode of the first season of Lupin (TV series) was completed in and near the commune.
+Much of the filming for the fifth episode of the first season of Lupin was completed in and near the commune.
 This location is significant because Maurice Leblanc, the creator of the character Arsène Lupin (a fictional master thief) featured in 17 novels and 39 novellas, lived in the commune.
 He wrote much of the series at his home.
 (In total, Leblanc wrote over 60 novels and short stories.)
 That home is now the Clos Lupin Museum.